 Indeavor’s Fatigue Management module will make it easier for plants to adhere to the above rules and ensure none of the schedules ever violate them.
 Schedulers are alerted when they do violate a rule; then, they are given a chance to either back out, adjust to remain compliant, assign a different qualified employee who doesn’t violate fatigue rules, or complete a waiver form as needed.
 All recordkeeping (digitized waiver forms, automated fatigue reports on waiver counts and violations, pending violations, employee schedules) is centralized in our cloud-based system for easy auditing.

 By partnering with Indeavor, you reap the benefits of both our modern compliance module and our demand-based scheduling solution.
-With manual scheduling processes, it is hard to control labor costs due to lack of enforcement and visibility.
+With manual scheduling processes, it is hard to control labor costs due to a lack of enforcement and visibility.
 How much overtime are you scheduling, and how much is actually necessary?
-Did you pick a higher cost replacement to fill a vacancy despite other options?
+Did you pick a higher-cost replacement to fill a vacancy despite other options?
 Are you consistently overstaffing your shifts and paying idle workers?

 With Indeavor Schedule, you’ll better control these costs and:

 - Create a schedule in minutes that is accurate, consistent, eliminates user error, and follows operational rules

 - Automate your overtime schedule generation

 - Leverage demand planning capabilities to ensure both straight-time and OT shifts are staffed to match only what you need